 We really liked the long battery life of the D3300, which can take more than 700 photos per charge.
 It's always a good idea to get an extra battery, but this camera offers a lot of performance before you need to plug it in.
 The D3300 is also very compact and reliable, making it a great choice if you're using it on-the-go and when travelling.

-Out of all entry-level DSLRs we've reviewed, the Nikon D3300 is overall best choice.
+Out of all entry-level DSLRs we've seen, the Nikon D3300 is overall best choice.
 It takes excellent photos and videos and includes all features you need.
 It's the perfect camera for DSLR beginners and for photographers who are looking for a camera that can do everything automatically and can also be switched to fully manual controls.
 You won't find much better picture quality in this price class.

 Buying tip: You can find a great deal on the Nikon D3300 here.
 If you want to be savvy, consider buying a refurbished D3300.
 It offers the same quality, a good warranty, and you'll save a lot of money.